Sholto David

 Sholto David is a British molecular biologist and blogger.
 He is known for identifying flaws in scientific papers.

 He graduated from Newcastle University in 2019 with a PhD in cellular and molecular biology.
-Since then, he has posted entries on over 2,000 flawed scientific studies.
+As of October 2024, he has posted entries on over 2,000 flawed scientific studies.
+Sholto has over 8,000 comments on PubPeer regarding irregularities he discovered in the medical literature as of August 2026.

-On January 2, 2024, David made a blog post focused on image irregularities with 30 papers published by scientists from the Dana-Farber Cancer Institute, including some by CEO Laurie Glimcher and COO William Hahn.
+On 2 January 2024 David made a blog post focused on image irregularities, with 30 papers published by scientists from the Dana–Farber Cancer Institute, including some by CEO Laurie Glimcher and COO William Hahn.
+In December 2025, the United States Department of Justice announced that Dana–Farber agreed to pay $15 million to resolve allegations that, between 2014 and 2024, it violated the version of the False Claims Act then in force.
+As whistleblower, Sholto received 17.5% of the qui tam settlement, $2.6 million.